 Suldusa was created by the druid Elspa.
 He founded the Sakkada clan to settle the region and worship the spirits around the Tear.
 The Sakkadan clan split several times to become the Al’Aitsali and Jal’erran clans.
 Internecine fighting between clans has lead to many feuds and skirmishes.

-About a century ago, the Sakkada clan chief was convinced by his shamans that he should invade Decia because of the Ebon Moon, which recently formed in the sky, heralding the return of the Devans.
-His wise-ones saw the new moon as a sign to expand.
+About a two centuries ago, the Sakkada clan chief was convinced by his shamans that he should invade Decia because of the great rift, which recently formed in the sky, heralding the return of the totems.
+His wise-ones saw the rift as a sign to expand.
 And he complied.
 After the battle of Alciedore a few thousand soldier converted to a new religion.
 And a few years ago, the current clan leader converted, leading to mass conversions, and even some forced conversions.
 Practitioners of the old ways are being targeted within the Sakkada clan.

 The religious tension is also adding fuel to the normal border arguments between Al’aitsu and Sakkada.

 Jal’erra: the youngest of the clans.
 Follows a rigid code of law, pursues valor through code of chivalry and honor.
 Known for arcane power and rigid codes of conduct.

 Sall Riverlands The river system in the center of Sul’Dusa.
 The region surrounds the tear.